Birth Injury Legal Statistics

 • $5.97 million recovered for a child who suffered oxygen deprivation at birth due to delayed medical care

 Cerebral palsy is a permanent condition that may occur when an infant’s brain is damaged before or during childbirth.
-Treatments can be expensive, but the birth injury lawyers we work with can help get families of birth injury victims compensation to offset the costs.
+Treatments can be expensive, but the best birth injury lawyers can help get families compensation to offset the costs.

 Here are just a few of the successful cerebral palsy cases our team has handled: